-Why are they so popular with relocating families?
+Why are state schools so popular with relocating families?

-The last thirty years has seen an increase in wealthy parents considering state schools for their children’s education in London.
 With rent levels at their highest levels in decades, the financial burden of living in London with a family is enormous.
 Adding to that the financial implications of private schools, and the cost of living can become unsustainable, even for wealthy families, especially when these families include several children.
-Therefore State Schools are often considered a very good option for families relocating to London.

-How does the choice of the State School impact the relocation process for families?
+How does the choice of the State School impact families moving from abroad?